 Some businesses have facilities in more than one location.
 Most often, these facilities need to be connected with each other to achieve a unified communication system.
 If a PBX network is the communication system, setup and integration will not only be expensive but also complicated.
 A broken line in one area results in a broken connection in all the other areas where it is connected.

 Nowadays, businesses need more than audio calls to interact with the customers and each member of the team.
 They must have access to technologies such as email, video conferencing, file sharing, teleconferences, etc. Of all these features, a PBX system can only do one thing: make and respond to phone calls.
 To get the aforementioned features, businesses need to employ a third-party vendor in conjunction with their telephone system provider.
 Doing so incurs additional costs.
 Not to mention the difficulty of integrating two different systems.

-Why are VoIP Phone Systems Cheaper than Landlines?
+Why Are VoIP Phone Systems Cheaper Than Landlines?

 You might wonder why VoIP costs so much less than legacy phone systems.
-The easy answer is because VoIP uses the existing internet connection instead of needing to open a separate system with additional devices.
+The easy answer is that VoIP uses the existing internet connection instead of needing to open a separate system with additional devices.

 If you look at costs for PBX vs. VoIP, a clear distinction with regards to their prices exists and we believe that it’s because of the following factors:

-Decreased Cost with a Single Service Provider
+Decreased Cost With a Single Service Provider

 Since businesses using VoIP have reduced phone bills, the total overhead of IP phone systems is significantly lower.
 With VoIP, there’s no need to work with multiple vendors.
 Instead, all your data, mobile, and some office needs are handled by a single network.

 IT and maintenance solutions for VoIP systems are managed and overseen by the vendor.
 This way, IT support for the business part is less needed, leaving more opportunities for the business to develop other business functions.